About: Anemia is a condition characterised by a reduction in red blood cells, which transport oxygen around the body.

 Blood transfusion may be indicated for acutely anemic cats or cats who have suffered significant blood loss or kittens who have neonatal isoerythrolysis.
 Blood typing must be carried out before a blood transfusion.
 Cats have three blood types, Type A, Type B and Type AB.
 Type A cats can only receive type A blood, Type B cats can only receive type B blood and Type AB cats can receive blood from type AB blood or type A blood.

 Erythropoietin: The kidneys produce a hormone, erythropoietin, which instructs the bone marrow to produce red blood cells.
 Cats with kidney failure often have a low red blood cell count.
 Only the human form is available and some cats may eventually recognise this substance as foreign and antibodies will be created against it.

-Oxygen therapy may be required for severely anemic cats.
+Oxygen therapy for severely anemic cats.

-Treading underlying causes:
+Treat the underlying causes: